glinchflash/Ajax-Pokedex/README.md

 * -[x] Show both front and back sprite aswell as both front and back shiny sprite
 * - [x] Show both front and back sprite for female version (shiny aswell)
 * -[x] Show typing
+---

+##### Issues I came across
+1. when no images available in API don't change image source
+    * fixed it with using != null.
+2. Images from sprites not displaying correctly
+   * linked incorrectly, cleaned up code for better overview